tx-meta/dcu-kit/docs/dcu-kit-design-specs/dcu-kit.typ

   - *TokenName:* Defined in Group Validator using CIP-68 standards with transaction ID, output index, and appropriate prefix (`prefix_100` for reference NFT, `prefix_222` for user NFT).

 + *Membership NFT*

-  Can only be minted when a user joins a group by depositing funds to the Membership Validator making them a member and burned when a member exits the system or when penalties are processed.
+  Can only be minted when a user joins a group and the Reference NFT is locked in the Treasury Validator while the User NFT is sent to the member.

-  - *TokenName:* Defined in Membership Validator parameters with a static identifier (e.g., "membership").
+  - *TokenName:* Defined in Treasury Validator using CIP-68 standards with transaction ID, output index, and appropriate prefix (`prefix_100` for reference NFT, `prefix_222` for user NFT).

 #pagebreak()